 Bounce Rate = Total Number of Visits Viewing One Page / Total Number of Visits to that Page

-A higher than average bounce rate means your users are finding your site boring or non-engaging.
+A higher-than-average bounce rate means your users are finding your site boring or non-engaging.
 This could mean it’s time for a website redesign.

-Because of the high speed connections available across the US, users have become extremely impatience.
+Because of the high-speed connections available across the US, users have become extremely impatient.
 If your site takes too long to load, they will leave.
-But updating your site and building it on a faster platform, you could capture more traffic and increase your business revenue.
+But by updating your site and building it on a faster platform, you could capture more traffic and increase your business revenue.

 Are you still having to edit your site the “old fashion” way?
 Content Management Systems (CMS) have come a long way in the past few years and there is no reason you should have to learn code just so you can put up a new offer on your site.
 It’s important that your content remains relevant to your users.
 This means your website needs to be updated as much as your users demand.
 Having a CMS that is easy to use will help you stay on top of things and relieve some unneeded stress.

 Your website is the digital front door to your company.
-Making sure that your site meets your users’ needs will have an enormous impact of your business.
-If you feel like your site fits into any or all of these reasons, it may be a time to look at investing in a website redesign.
+Making sure that your site meets your users’ needs will have an enormous impact on your business.
+If you feel like your site fits into any or all of these reasons, it may be time to look at investing in a website redesign.